-- 1. Reviewing the contents of the Student Conduct and Discipline Code guide with their child - 2.
+- 1. Reviewing the contents of the Code of Student Conduct guide with their child - 2.
 Ensuring their child lives in the assigned school zone

 - 3. Ensuring the daily attendance of their child and promptly report and explain any absences or tardiness from school - 4.
 Providing their child with the resources needed to complete class work - 5.
 Assisting their child in being healthy, neat, and clean - 6.
 Bringing to the attention of the school authorities any problem or condition which affects their child or other children of the school - 7.
 Ensuring their child does not bring inappropriate or contraband items to school - 8.
-Discussing report card and work assignments with their child and monitor student academic progress in the FOCUS system (www.Madison.k12.fl.us) - 9.
+Discussing report card and work assignments with their child and monitor student academic progress in the SKYWARD system (www.imphs.org) - 9.
 Ensuring that the school has up-to-date home, work, and emergency telephone numbers - 10.
 Ensuring that current emergency health care information regarding their child is on file with the school - 11.
 Communicating with the school (i.e., talk to child's teacher, return requested forms, etc.)